CodieCodemonkey/PyCog/README.md

 PyCog
 =====

-Python framework for automata of various sorts.
+Python framework for abstract machines of various sorts.

+PyCog is released under the *GNU LESSER GENERAL PUBLIC LICENSE version 3*.
+See LICENSE.md.

 I'm just getting started, so bear with me.